NidhiChaurasia/LGMVIP-DataScience/README.md

 Upon instantiation, the models will be built according to the image data format set in your Keras configuration file at ~/.keras/keras.json.
 For instance, if you have set image_data_format=channels_last, then any model loaded from this repository will get built according to the TensorFlow data format convention, "Height-Width-Depth".

 To know more about the api references and predefined model visit -> https://keras.io/api/applications/vgg/#vgg19-function

+## Image to Pencil Sketch with Python

+We will read the image in RBG format and then convert it to a grayscale image.
+This will turn an image into a classic black and white photo.
+Then the next thing to do is invert the grayscale image also called negative image, this will be our inverted grayscale image.
+Inversion can be used to enhance details.
+Then we can finally create the pencil sketch by mixing the grayscale image with the inverted blurry image.
+This can be done by dividing the grayscale image by the inverted blurry image.
+Since images are just arrays, we can easily do this programmatically using the divide function from the cv2 library in Python.

+The image I have used in this project is this https://static.independent.co.uk/s3fs-public/thumbnails/image/2016/09/02/11/mother-teresa-3.jpg?width=1200

+Basically, it's absolutely beginner-friendly project that can be made using OpenCV,Python and Matplotlib library for visualizations of the image transformation.